usnistgov/BF/content/en/Info/BF Home/Impact.md

 bookCollapseSection: false
 title: "BF Impact"
 ---
-# BF Impact <br/>_`Irena Bojanova, Primary Investigator and Lead, Bugs Framework Project`_
+# BF Impact <br/>_`Irena Bojanova, Primary Investigator and Lead, Bugs Framework (BF)`_

-BF will allow precise communication about software bugs and weaknesses and will help identify exploit mitigation techniques.
+Bugs Framework (BF) will allow precise communication about software bugs and weaknesses and will help identify exploit mitigation techniques.

 ➢ Government could improve the descriptions in public vulnerability repositories and create policies and guidelines for software testing.